CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/0020-universal-metadata-search.md

 Cons:

-- Out of the box, `type: "message"` was not accepted by the server; we would likely need to fork or at least figure out to get it accepted
+- Out of the box, `type: "message"` was not accepted by the server; we would likely need to fork or at least figure out how to get it accepted
 - Exposing functionality not necessarily part of HAPI FHIR server is more difficult
 - At least locally, searches were pretty slow